 Stephen Colbert gets a chance to shine here as well, voicing the President in a role that gets more laughs than any other, despite much shorter screen time.
 Thanks to his years on “The Colbert Report” (TV), he knows how to tell a joke well, and even his asides (“I’m a brave President” he shouts after pumping an alien robot full of lead) evoke a few chuckles.

-The storyline is a bit of a mishmash.
+The storyline is a bit of a mishmash in Monsters vs. Aliens.
 Originally starting out to tell the story of Susan’s transformation into Ginormica, the film starts out with all sorts of fresh animated ideas (even if a lot of it is a homage to Attack of the 50-foot Woman).
 Unfortunately, an alien attack and the subsequent realizations it brings bring the film back into too familiar territory with viewers, and will cause many to ho-hum through some parts of the film (the “party” at Susan’s parents house, for example).